z--m-n/svg-text-flow/README.md

 Example 1 includes:
 * Example1.svg: a simple SVG document with rectengular text flow in Foreign Object elements.
 * Example1_inkscape.svg: the Foreign Object text flow was translated to Rootflow objects for use in Inkscape.
 * Example1_plain.svg: the text flow was converted to plain SVG text elements.
+This should look very close to Example1.png.